 Program Description: The City of Hudson Senior Center and the library continue watercolor painting with local artist Gretchen Kelly this spring season.
-April 20: features April showers bringing May flowers, Easter bunnies, chicks, and colorful eggs.
-May 18: flowers and fruit still life, the May Pole imagery, Spring elements like birds, sprouts, and planting images.
-June 15: flower still life, Father’s Day cards, picnic imagery, bees, butterflies, and Flag Day.
+Our April bunnies & spring buds theme is followed by May 18: flowers and fruit still life, the May Pole imagery, Spring elements like birds, sprouts, and planting images.
+June 22: flower still life, Father’s Day cards, picnic imagery, bees, butterflies, and Flag Day.

 Each of these three workshops can add to developing regular attendees’ personal calendars featuring their watercolor painting.
 All materials will be provided.